cloudflare/workers-sdk/.changeset/brave-years-wave.md

 "wrangler": patch
 ---

-Allow page functions to import builtin modules, even when not bundling with wrangler
+fix: allow Pages Functions to import built-in node:\* modules, even when not bundling with wrangler